HimangaNimesh/HimangaNimesh/README.md

 ### Hi there, I'm Himanga 👋👨‍💻

 I'm a student who passionate about Fullstack Development and Apps.
-- 🌱 I’m currently learning in Institute of Technology University of Moratuwa
+I really enjoy learning new languages and frameworks like Java, React as well as flutter.
+I also enjoy UI designing in general.
+I’m currently learning in Institute of Technology University of Moratuwa.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=HimangaNimesh)](https://github.com/anuraghazra/github-readme-stats)